digital-asset/daml-katacoda/fundamental-concepts/template-authorization/4_signatories.md

-DAML's contracts are immutable.
+Daml's contracts are immutable.
 The only way to change the content of a contract is to `archive` it and `create` a new one.
-Hence DAML's analogy to UNIX's `write` access is the right to `create` and `archive` a contract.
+Hence Daml's analogy to UNIX's `write` access is the right to `create` and `archive` a contract.
 This right is given to a party by listing it after the `signatory` keyword.

 ![signatories0](assets/signatories.png)